okuoku/yuni/doc/PortingNotes.markdown

 ## NMosh

 Yuni uses Nmosh as its own reference implementation.
+NMosh uses yuni as part of its R7RS compatibility layer.

 ## Sagittarius

+Yuni mostly uses R7RS side of Sagittarius.

+Sagittarius' keyword syntax conflicts some of yuni library.
+SIBR0009.

 R6RS
 ----